mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 Notice how the two formats differ in the way they internally store network data in R and the way they print output to the screen but that both show a total of 31 nodes (vertices) and 167 edges (for the igraph object the first row specifies node and edge numbers between the -- marks).

-### Directed Networks
+### Directed Networks{#DirectedNetworks}

 Sometimes relationships are directional, meaning they have an orientation.
 For example, the flow of a river is directed downstream.
 In such cases we can incorporate this information in our network data by distinguishing between the source and the target of an edge.

 By way of example here we will modify the Cibola network edge list to remove some number of edges at random to simulate directed network data.
-We will then convert these data into various network and matrix formats to illustrate how directed networks are stored and used in R.
+We will then convert these data into various network and matrix formats to illustrate how directed networks are stored and used in R. We first use the `sample` function to define a sub-sample of our network nodes and then we create a network object from that random sub-sample.
+By randomly removing some edges from the edge list we are left with a directed network where not all edges will be reciprocated.

 ```r